Get

 Tips for a Healthy Doggie Diet

 Dogs require a complete and balanced diet consisting of proteins, fats, carbs, vitamins, minerals, and water.
-The dog food you serve should be high quality without artificial preservatives or fillers.
+Your dog food should be high-quality without artificial preservatives or fillers.
 Always feed according to the guidelines on the food packaging to prevent obesity, and consult your veterinarian if you’re unsure how much or which food to offer daily.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!